markNZed/processism-react-three/storyboard.md

 ### 3.5.2.
 Animation
 The large red blob representing the highest level entity gradually becomes transparent, revealing the next level underneath.
 This process continues, with each subsequent level of abstraction becoming transparent, eventually exposing the most fundamental entities.
 ### 3.5.3.
 Narration
-Now, we see a single entity represented by this large red shape.
-However, this entity isn't just a standalone object; it's a more complicated process composed of lower-level entities interacting with one another.
-As we peel back the layers, notice how each level of abstraction gives way to the next, revealing the underlying processes at play.
+Now, let’s take a closer look at the layers within an entity.
+Watch as the large red shape gradually becomes transparent, revealing the level beneath it.
+As we peel back these layers, what appeared to be a single, unified entity is revealed to be composed of smaller entities, each interacting and relating to one another in intricate ways.

+This process continues, exposing multiple levels of abstraction, with each layer revealing a new set of entities and their interactions.
+What we see as an entity at one level is actually an ongoing network of processes at a more fundamental level.

-We often reach a practical limit to how far we go in breaking down these levels.
-For example, a sociologist might consider an individual person as the fundamental entity, while a doctor might focus on cells within the body.
-At some elvel we treat the entities we’ve uncovered as fundamental.
-We can also note that what we perceive is a reflection of our attention and how we relate to the different levels.
+In practice, we often stop at a certain level of abstraction depending on our focus or perspective.
+For example, a sociologist might consider an individual person as the fundamental unit of analysis, while a biologist might focus on cells.
+What we consider ‘fundamental’ in one context might just be another layer of processes from a different perspective, constantly shaped and reshaped by interactions and relationships.
+This underscores the fluidity of what we view as foundational.

-This exploration of levels reminds us that each entity we observe is part of a larger process, and what we consider 'fundamental' is just a matter of perspective.
+This exploration illustrates an essential point: there is no ultimate, fixed foundation.
+Every layer is part of a larger, dynamic process, and what we consider fundamental is always subject to change as we shift perspectives or delve deeper into the interactions shaping reality.

 ## 3.6.
 Scene: Scale of Processes
 ### 3.6.1.
 Objective